Jacobs Engineering Group

-For the quarter ended Sep.
-28 (Q4), Jacobs Engineering Group missed estimates on revenues and met expectations on earnings per share.
+For the quarter ended March 29 (Q2), Jacobs Engineering Group missed estimates on revenues and missed estimates on earnings per share.

-Compared to the prior-year quarter, revenue increased slightly and GAAP earnings per share grew.
+Compared to the prior-year quarter, revenue expanded.
+GAAP earnings per share grew significantly.

 Margins grew across the board.

-Jacobs Engineering Group reported revenue of $2.79 billion.
-The 13 analysts polled by S&P Capital IQ wanted to see revenue of $2.90 billion on the same basis.
-GAAP reported sales were 2.3% higher than the prior-year quarter's $2.72 billion.
+Jacobs Engineering Group booked revenue of $2.84 billion.
+The 14 analysts polled by S&P Capital IQ anticipated revenue of $2.93 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.